 “Marjorie Kelly has the rare ability to combine her decades of business-insider insight with the imagination and conviction to reinvent the future.
 If you want to understand the economy we’ve inherited and create an economy worth bequeathing to our children – read this book.”–Kate Raworth, author of Doughnut Economics

-The Making of a Democratic Economy is a clarion call for a movement ready to get serious about transforming our economic system.
-Illuminating the principles of a democratic economy through the stories of on-the-ground community wealth builders and their unlikely accomplices in the halls of institutional power, this book is a must read for everyone concerned with how we win the fight for an economy that’s equitable, not extractive.
-Read more.
+The Making of a Democratic Economy, co-authored with Ted Howard, is a clarion call for a movement ready to get serious about transforming our economic system.
+Illuminating the principles of a democratic economy through the stories of on-the-ground community wealth builders and their unlikely accomplices in the halls of institutional power, this book is a must-read for everyone concerned with how we win the fight for an economy that’s equitable, not extractive.

 “It’s not enough to imagine another world is possible, we need to feel and taste it.
 Kelly and Howard give us the concrete stories we need to truly believe in this new world.”—Naomi Klein, author of No Is Not Enough, This Changes Everything, and No Logo

 Fast Company: Investors are raking in profits by privatizing water.
 Everyone else is paying the price (September 11, 2023).